LorenDB/TotalReqall/README.md

+# WARNING!!!
+TotalReqall has MOVED to [KDE Invent](https://invent.kde.org/lorendb/totalreqall).
+This repo is archived and read-only.

 # TotalReqall
 A program for memorizing the Bible and other works.
 Written in C++ with Qt.
 Now using the Sword library.